quist00/carpentries.org/_posts/2022/12/2022-12-7-IoT-for-Novices.md

 time: "09:00:00"
 tags: ["africa", "carpentries incubator"]
 ---
-*Originally posted on the (Society of Research Software Engineering website)[https://society-rse.org/iot-for-novices-in-south-africa/], this blog post highlights an Introduction to the Internet of Things workshop hosted at Stellenbosch Univerisity, South Africa.*
+*Originally posted on the [Society of Research Software Engineering](https://society-rse.org/iot-for-novices-in-south-africa/) website, this blog post highlights an Introduction to the Internet of Things workshop hosted at Stellenbosch Univerisity, South Africa.*